-- Stunning view of Machhapuchhre (Fish Tail), Annapurna South, Hiunchuli, Gangapurna, Annapurna I and Mardi Himal.
+- Stunning view of Machhapuchhre (Fish Tail mountain), Annapurna South, Hiunchuli, Gangapurna, Annapurna I and Mardi Himal.

-- It is a gradual uphill.
+- It is a gradual uphill trek.
 Anyone longing for the peaceful natural environment and amazing views could do this trek.

-The Mardi Himal Base Camp Trek opened recently in 2012, is a pristine trail in Annapurna Conservation Area.
-It used to be a summer pasture for local sheepherders before it gained popularity among trekkers (both foreigners and Nepalese) as a hidden gem of Annapurna Region, as they say.
-You will get to feel what they meant by that, once you embark on this trip.
-Gradual increase in altitude (that provides a particular niche for varying flora and fauna) will make you feel comfortable and short duration (7 days) of the trip which will take you up to 4,450 meters from sea level are other qualities of Mardi Himal trek.
+The Mardi Himal Base Camp Trek opened recently in 2012 and is a pristine trail in the Annapurna Conservation Area.
+It used to be a summer pasture for local sheepherders before it gained popularity among trekkers (both foreigners and Nepalese) as a “hidden gem” of the Annapurna Region.
+You will understand what “hidden gem” refers to once you embark on this trip.
+There is a gradual increase in altitude (that provides a particular niche for varying flora and fauna) which will make you feel comfortable for the short duration (7 days) of the trip.
+The highest altitude we reach is 4,450 meters from sea level, and the views from the Mardi base camp are stunning.

-During first two days of the trek, you will be walking through nice and old forest comprising mainly of Birch, Oak, Rhododendron, Maple, and Hemlock.
-Occasional sighting of Snow Capped Mountains through the forest cover as windows is mesmerizing on its own.
+During the first two days of the trek, you will be walking through beautiful ancient forests comprising mainly of birch, oak, rhododendron, maple, and hemlock.
+The occasional sighting of snow-capped mountains through the forest cover is mesmerizing on its own.
 Once you pass the tree line (Low Camp), you will have an uninterrupted view of mountains.
-Also, you could see the trail to Annapurna Base Camp ABC), way below on your left along the Modi River, as you are walking all along the ridge of Machhapuchhre; that will give rise to a feeling of awesomeness.
+Also, you can see the trail to Annapurna Base Camp (ABC) way below on your left along the Modi River as you are walking along the ridge of Machhapuchhre.
 It is the same ridge that separates Modi Khola (originates from ABC and MBC) and Mardi Khola (originates from South face of Machhapuchhre and Mardi Himal).
 There is nothing to compare to the view from the ridge top.

-You will return back with content heart and beaming face, only to cherish the moments you spent up there in the Himalayas.
+You will return back with content heart and a beaming smile, to cherish the moments you spent up there in the Himalayas.
 This is certainly something to take back home.

 Please drop your message below!